boundary/folsom/README.md

 ##### Histograms (and Timers)

-Histograms are collections of values that have statistical analysis done to them.
+Histograms are collections of values that have statistical analysis done to them, such as mean, min, max, kurtosis and percentile.
 One can use use these like "timers" as well with the timed update functions.

       > folsom_metrics:new_histogram(Name).
       > folsom_metrics:histogram_timed_update(Name, Mod, Fun, Args).